Insights from the Gaussian Processes Method for the FRB-associated X-ray Burst of SGR 1935+2154: Analysis

 \subsection{Fitting Method}

-In order to get the posterior distribution of model parameters, Markov Chain Monte Carlo (MCMC) is run for 50,000 steps with 32-step width each time, and an initial 20,000 steps are dropped for proper estimation.
+To get the posterior distribution of model parameters, Markov Chain Monte Carlo (MCMC) is run for 50,000 steps with a 32-step width each time, and initial 20,000 steps are dropped for proper estimation.
 This fitting procedure is achieved by running the {\it emcee} package \citep{Foreman-Mackey_2013}.

-Standardized residuals and the autocorrelation function (ACF) of standardized residuals and squared residuals serve as indicators for assessing fitting quality \citep[e.g.,][]{2014ApJ...788...33K}.
-The distribution pattern of standardized residuals across both time and numerical scales concretely reflects the model's performance.
-When the distribution of values resembles a normal distribution with a peak superimposing the zero value, it is considered to exhibit the characteristics of a well-fitting model.
-The stochastic fluctuation of ACF values within the 95\% confidence interval boundaries of white noise is a positive indication that the model captures all structure in the data \citep[e.g.,][]{2014ApJ...788...33K}.
-The AIC (Akaike Information Criterion) test indicates that the smaller value suggests better fitting with the data.
+Standardized residuals and autocorrelation function (ACF) of standardized residuals and squared residuals serve as indicators for assessing fitting quality \citep[e.g.,][]{2014ApJ...788...33K}.
+The distribution pattern of standardized residuals across both time and numerical scales concretely reflects model's performance.
+When distribution of values resembles normal distribution with a peak superimposing zero value, it is considered to exhibit the characteristics of a well-fitting model.
+The stochastic fluctuation of ACF values within 95\% confidence interval boundaries of white noise is positive indication that model captures all structure in data \citep[e.g.,][]{2014ApJ...788...33K}.
+The AIC (Akaike Information Criterion) test indicates fitting quality.
+Smaller values gained from AIC suggest well-fitting, which is prefered.